 Online Bachelor of Arts in Religious Studies – Religion, Culture and Public Life

-Are you interested in exploring how societies have attempted to answer life’s biggest questions throughout time and around the globe?
-Earning a Bachelor of Arts in religious studies with a concentration in religion, culture and public life can advance your understanding of how religions develop across cultures.
-In your religious studies degree coursework, you may explore areas of human life, such as conflict, peacebuilding, health care and politics.
+Are you interested in learning how societies have attempted to answer life’s biggest questions?
+Arizona State University’s Bachelor of Arts in religious studies with a concentration in religion, culture and public life explores areas of human life, such as conflict, peacebuilding, healthcare and politics, to advance your understanding of how religions develop across cultures.

 Quick facts